RUKip/sme2019/README.md

 Designite tool for Java (DesigniteJava) is another tool used to detect code and design smells.
 There is a JAR file attached to git which can be run as follows:
 `java -jar DesigniteJava.jar -i <input-source-folder-path> -o <output-folder-path>`

+The output of DesigniteJava was stored in `designitejava-result` folder.
+These results were aggregated and stored in `aggregated_results` folder.
+Inside this folder, there are 2 `.csv` files containing the aggregated results and a Python script to load the designite results and aggregate them automatically.
+The Pyhon file was designed to show only the results of the 7 components (4 components are grouped into 1, so in total there are actually 4 main components), but it can be easily extended for other components as well.